 This may be needed by some children for a short time if their symptoms are bad.

 An operation may be considered in some cases, particularly in older children or those more severely affected.
-Surgery can help to keep the femoral head well positioned whilst it heals, or can improve the shape and function of the femoral head if it has not healed well.
-There are various options, depending on each child's individual situation.
-If surgery is being considered, you should discuss the options fully with your child's surgeon.
+Surgery can help to keep the femoral head in the right position while it heals.
+Surgery can also be used to improve the shape and function of the femoral head if it has not healed well.

-- Age.
 The younger the child is when Perthes' disease develops, the better the chance of a good outcome.
-This is because there is longer time for the hip to remodel before the child finishes growing.
-Children who develop Perthes' disease after about the age of 8-9 have the highest risk of permanent hip joint problems, such as stiffness and arthritis; there is less time for the hip to remodel before they finish growing.
+Children who develop Perthes' disease after about the age of 8-9 years have the highest risk of permanent hip joint problems, such as stiffness and arthritis.

-- Severity.
-The more severe the condition (which can be judged by the X-ray pictures of the hip), the greater the risk of permanent problems with the hip joint.
+The more severe the condition, the greater the risk of permanent problems with the hip joint.